jackgisel/daily-dsa-practice/README.md

 ### Day 14 - Reverse Linked List

 By using head, prev, next_node we can move along the linked list in linear time changing the pointers and reversing the linked list.

+### Day 15 - Valid Parentheses

+Using a stack we can iterate through the string adding opening brackets it the stack and popping the stack we can valid when a closing parenthese shows up.